Jack Bickell: Philanthropy

 In the late 1930s, the radio station and newsprint building burnt down in Timmins.
 It was owned by Roy Thomson and it was J.P.
 Bickell who loaned him the necessary funds to re-build.
 In 1945, he provided the loan Jack Kent Cooke needed to buy Toronto radio station CKEY.
 During his life, Bickell gave generously and in death, he willed $13 million of his $14.6 million estate to the creation of the J.P.
 Bickell Foundation managed by National Trust Company (now ScotiaTrust a division of Scotiabank).
 He established it to donate half of its interest income each year at; 50% to the Hospital for Sick Children, 10% for bursaries aiding in Medical Research, 5% to Mining scholarships and 35% to be distributed to general charities in Ontario at the discretion of the J.P.
 Bickell Foundation Management Committee.
-The Foundation has generated over $300M and contributed $160 million to charity from 1953-2017.
-Upon his death he bequeathed a multi-million dollar collection of approximately 112 pieces of original artwork and artifacts to the Art Gallery of Ontario (AGO),of which he was a founder-member.
+The Foundation has generated over $300M and contributed $160 million to charity from 1953 to 2017.
+Upon his death he bequeathed a multi-million dollar collection of approximately 112 pieces of original artwork and artifacts to the Art Gallery of Ontario (AGO), of which he was a founder-member.
 Camp Bickell is a non-profit children's camp that was established on Chapman Lake initially in 1939 with the assistance of Mr. Bickell and in 1949, he provided the necessary funds of $5,000 to permanently secure the land.
 The camp near Iroquois Falls is still in operation today (2017) and receives approximately 600 campers per season.

 Death

 J.P.
-Bickell died in New York City on August 22, 1951 at age 66 and was buried in the Mausoleum at Mount Pleasant Cemetery in Toronto.
-Bickell’s life work and philanthropy isn’t well known because he was a private man who did not seek self promotion.
+Bickell died in New York City on August 22, 1951, at age 66 and was buried in the Mausoleum at Mount Pleasant Cemetery in Toronto.
+Bickell's life work and philanthropy isn't well known because he was a private man who did not seek self promotion.
 His self-built business empire allowed him to be extremely charitable, a legacy that has continued after his death.